ipfs-inactive/blog/content/post/83-go-ipfs-0.4.20.md

 Those of you using the badger datastore should notice reduced memory usage in this release due to some upstream changes.
-Badger still uses significantly more memory than the default datastore configuration but this will hopefully continue to improve.
+Badger still uses significantly more memory than the default datastore configuration, but it is also much faster, and memory usage will hopefully continue to improve.

 ### 🔁 Bitswap